Annual Meeting FAQ

 What sessions, events, and networking opportunities will WMA 2024 feature?

 With 42 sessions, 1 General Session and Keynote, 4 Evening Events, 3 PreConference Tours, and many new opportunities to share content with colleagues and make in-person connections, #WMA2024 will be a fun and creative gathering of museum folk.
-For more details on the Annual Meeting sessions, events, and networking opportunities, look for the Preliminary Program to be available in June.
+For more details on the Annual Meeting sessions, events, and networking opportunities.
+Please look through the 2024 Preliminary Program, or visit our WMA 2024 Sessions page and WMA 2024 Events & Tours Page.

 Who is WMA's 2024 Keynote Speaker?